Table of Contents

 Figure Recognition Sample Question

-Figure Recognition questions present a shape alongside five answer choices containing complex designs.
+✔ Figure Recognition questions present a shape alongside five answer choices with complex designs.

-You must choose the design which contains the target shape in the exact same size and
+✔ Your task is to choose the design that contains the target shape in the exact same size and orientation.

 The correct Answer is 2.

-The shape is an upright triangle over a rectangle.
+✔ The target shape is an upright triangle placed over a rectangle.

 Verbal Classification Sample Question

-These questions show us three words that are connected.
-Your mission is to find the word from the answer choices that share the same connection.
+✔ Your task is to find the word from the answer choices that follows the same pattern.

 Options: